Hotel Métropole, Brussels: Origins and early history

 In 1890, Prosper and Edouard Wielemans, two brothers with a brewing company, opened the Café Métropole on the Place de Brouckère/De Brouckèreplein—a major square on the new boulevards—as a place to sell their beer.
 The café was a huge success, and in 1891, the Wielemans-Ceuppens family purchased the next-door building, a former property of the Caisse générale d'épargne et de retraite (ASLK/CGER), and turned it into the Hotel Métropole, inaugurated in 1895.
 This main building had been built in 1872–1874 by the architect Antoine Trappeniers.
 The hotel's former reception desk is still easily recognisable today as the former bank's desk.

 Following their purchase, the Wielemans brothers commissioned the French architect Alban Chambon, who was already responsible for the decoration of the Café Métropole, to design a luxurious hotel of international class.
-Cambon called upon the best artists and craftsmen of the time to assist him in his work.
+Chambon called upon the best artists and craftsmen of the time to assist him in his work.
 Nowadays, Chambon's design is still a prominent feature of the heritage hotel, which is considered an important historical landmark in the city.
 Not only was the Hotel Métropole one of the first luxury hotels, it was also the first to have electricity and central heating, and was until 2020 the only surviving 19th-century hotel in Brussels.